adrianbaldonedo/ApuntesSQL/README.md

 # Operadores AND, OR y NOT <a name="and"></a>
 La clausula **WHERE** puede combinarse con los operadores **AND, OR y NOT**

-AND y OR se usa para filtrar resultaos basandose en mas de una condicion:
+AND y OR se usa para filtrar resultados basándose en más de una condición:
     - El operador AND muestra un resultado si todas las condiciones separadas por un AND son verdaderas
     - El operador OR muestra un resultado si alguna de las condiciones separadas por un OR es verdadera El operador NOT muestra el resultado si la condición es NO VERDADERA.